Excel Formula to Count Days from Date (5 Easy Methods)

 Result for using Excel Formula to Count Days from Date

 Note: The DAYS function is available from Excel 2013.
-So the users of previous versions will not find this.

 Read More: Excel Calculates Difference Between Two Dates in Days

-3. Counting Days by Excel’s DATEDIF Function
+Method 3 – Counting Days with Excel’s DATEDIF Function

 =DATEDIF (Starting Date, Ending Date, “d”)